Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons

 Legality of the Threat or Use of Nuclear Weapons [1996 ICJ 3] is a landmark international law case, where the International Court of Justice gave an advisory opinion stating that while the threat or use of nuclear weapons would generally be contrary to international humanitarian law, it cannot be concluded whether or not such a threat or use of nuclear weapons would be lawful in extreme circumstances where the very survival of a state would be at stake.
 The Court held that there is no source of international law that explicitly authorises or prohibits the threat or use of nuclear weapons but such threat or use must be in conformity with the UN Charter and principles of international humanitarian law.
 The Court also concluded that there was a general obligation to pursue nuclear disarmament.

 The World Health Organization requested the opinion on 3 September 1993, but it was initially refused because the WHO was acting outside its legal capacity (ultra vires).
-So the United Nations General Assembly requested another opinion in December 1994, accepted by the Court in January 1995.
+The United Nations General Assembly requested another opinion in December 1994, which was accepted by the Court in January 1995.
 As well as determining the illegality of nuclear weapon use, the court discussed the proper role of international judicial bodies, the ICJ's advisory function, international humanitarian law (jus in bello), and rules governing the use of force (jus ad bellum).
 It explored the status of "Lotus approach", and employed the concept of non liquet.
 There were also strategic questions such as the legality of the practice of nuclear deterrence or the meaning of Article VI of the 1968 Treaty on the Non-Proliferation of Nuclear Weapons.

-The possibility of threat outlawing use of nuclear weapons in an armed conflict was raised on 30 June 1950, by the Dutch representative to the International Law Commission (ILC), Jean Pierre Adrien François, who suggested this "would in itself be an advance".
+The possibility of outlawing the use of nuclear weapons in an armed conflict was raised on 30 June 1950, by the Dutch representative to the International Law Commission (ILC), Jean Pierre Adrien François, who suggested this "would in itself be an advance".
 In addition, the Polish government requested this issue to be examined by the ILC as a crime against the peace of mankind.
 However, the issue was delayed during the Cold War.

-The New START treaty is an agreement by both the US and Russian governments to limit the deploying of nuclear ballistic missiles.
-Being signed in 2010 and started in force back on February 5, 2011, had the Russian government seven years to meet the requirements set by the treaty.
-The treaty was extended in 2021 for another five years till 2026.
+The New START treaty was an agreement by both the US and Russian governments to limit the deploying of nuclear ballistic missiles.
+Signed in 2010 and entering into force on February 5, 2011, the treaty was extended in 2021 for another five years before officially expiring on February 5, 2026.